andrew/ultimate-awesome/README.md

 - [Awesome-LLM-Scientific-Discovery](https://github.com/HKUST-KnowComp/Awesome-LLM-Scientific-Discovery) - [EMNLP2025] From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery.
 - [awesome-sgx](https://github.com/Jim8y/awesome-sgx) - A curated list of SGX code and resources.
 - [Awesome-Few-Shot-Class-Incremental-Learning](https://github.com/LAMDA-CL/Awesome-Few-Shot-Class-Incremental-Learning) - Awesome Few-Shot Class-Incremental Learning.
-- [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.
 - [Awesome-Causality-in-CV](https://github.com/Wangt-CN/Awesome-Causality-in-CV) - A curated list of Causality in Computer Vision.
 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of cloud storage providers for individuals and family sorted by minimal plan price.